Subject Leader: Mrs C. Edwards

 Abstract is the “symbolic” stage, where children use abstract symbols to model problems.

-Throughout Key Stage 2, children participate in the Ninja Maths challenge, giving them important opportunities to improve their mental recall of basic number facts.
+Throughout Key Stage 2, children participate in the Ninja Maths challenge which provides opportunity to improve mental recall of basic number facts.
 The instant recall of these number facts is essential for developing confident and resilient mathematicians and Ninja Maths makes it an enjoyable and motivating experience for the children.

 Each half term, they work on one of the four rules of number: addition, subtraction, multiplication and division.
 The children are encouraged to improve at their own rate and their motivation to succeed improves as they very quickly gain in confidence when they see their rapid progress.